kevinqiyefa/Ruby-on-Rails5-Portfolio/README.md

 # README

-This is a Ruby on Rails 5 portfolio App
+This is a simple Ruby on Rails 5 portfolio App

+### Features

+- Real time chat engine for comments
+- Blog
+- Portfolio
+- Twitter API datas
+- Drag and drop interface